gridsingularity/gsy-e/wiki/docs/faq-odyssey.md

 This is to penalise unaccounted for power flow that could be detrimental to the physical grid.

 ### What is a Grid Fee ?
-A grid fee is a [percentage](percentage-fees.md) of trade price or a [fixed value](constant-fees.md) that is paid to the market for using the electrical grid.
+A grid fee is a [percentage](percentage-fees.md) of trade price or a [constant value](constant-fees.md) that is paid to the market for using the electrical grid.

 ## Simulation and API Setup